PalmPTSJ/CTF/writeup/RCTF/TankGame.md

 ![Hex Map](Tank4.png)

-After some trial and error, I came to a conclusion that
+After some trial and error, We came to a conclusion that

 |hex   | block      |
 |------|-----------|